Find The Best Divorce & Family Lawyers Near You

 If you can come to an agreement with the other parent and your child, then this can help to avoid costly and lengthy Court proceedings.

-However, if you can’t agree where your child will live and an application is made to the Court, they will start to take your child’s wishes and feelings into account from an age where the Court considers that they understand the situation.
-This is typically from the age of 12 or 13 but will depend on the child and other issues.
+However, if you can’t agree where your child will live and an application is made to the Court, the Judge will start to take your child’s wishes and feelings into account from the age where it is considered they understand the situation.
+This is typically from the age of 12 or 13 but will depend on the child and other issues such as any learning difficulties or disability.

 The wishes of a child under the age of 12 may also be considered, but the Court is likely to give less weight to these.